RenderKit/ospray/README.md

 OSPVolume ospNewVolume(const char *type);
 ```

-The call returns `NULL` if that type of volume is not known by OSPRay,
-or else a valid `OSPVolume` handle.

 ### Structured Volume

 Structured volumes only need to store the values of the samples, because